The American Bar Association focuses heavily on technology, with its Legal Technology Resource Center (LTRC) releasing the ABA TechReport every year.

 Although the forecast into 2015 was incredibly promising, Kennedy noted that the 12 months leading up to the report did not indicate additional adoption.
 It was essentially a plateau year (or holding-pattern year, to maintain the cloud analogy), with 3 out of 10 law firms stating that they use the cloud, matching the 2013 number.

-Attorneys are particularly sold on software-as-a-service (SaaS) solutions such as Dropbox, which is used by 6 out of 10 attorneys.
+Attorneys are mainly sold on software-as-a-service (SaaS) solutions such as Dropbox, used by 6 out of 10 attorneys.

-Disturbingly, respondents were doing less to protect data than they were in 2013, with 1 in 5 attorneys not taking any of the data-safeguarding steps presented in the survey.
+Disturbingly, respondents were doing less to protect data than in 2013, with 1 in 5 attorneys not taking any of the data-safeguarding steps presented in the survey.

 Attorneys continue to enjoy the ability to retrieve and manipulate their files whenever and wherever they want.
 They also like the affordability.